 Step 1:

-TIP!
-Use this as a closed rose bud
+TIP: Use this as a closed rosebud.

-Brush with tylo glue once again and take the two last petals from the plastic bag.
-Wrap them around the cone so they slightly overlap each other (no. 3 in the picture).
+Brush with Tylo glue once again and take the two last petals from the plastic bag.
+Wrap them around the cone so they slightly overlap each other (No. 3 in the picture).
 Arrange the rose petals and make “movements” with your fingers and leave them to dry for about 30 minutes or more before you add more rose petals.

-TIP!
-Use this as a open rose bud
+TIP: Use this as an open rosebud!

-TIP!
-Use this as a small rose
+TIP: Use this as a small rose.

 Step 2:

 Put the rose petals on the teaspoons and let the petals go over the top of the edge of the spoons (as shown in the picture).
 Let the rose petals dry in the spoons for around 15-20 minutes.
-Then brush the lower half of the petals with tylo glue and arrange the petals arround the rose, so that they overlap each other.
+Then brush the lower half of the petals with Tylo glue and arrange the petals around the rose, so that they overlap each other.
 Set the rose aside to dry completely.

-TIP!
-Use a piece of foam to place the rose on, to prevent it from breaking
+TIP: Use a piece of foam to place the rose on, to prevent it from breaking.

 Step 3: